KRIM4965 – Social Harm and Criminalization

 Learning outcome

-Students will gain a nuanced understanding of social harm and how it can be used to critically examine their social realities.
+Knowledge, throughout this course, students will gain a nuanced understanding of social harm and how it can be used to critically examine their social realities.
 By the end of the course, students will have a solid grasp of the relationship between harm and criminalization and how that relationship is shaped by local and global power dynamics.
 They will also gain new insights on the following questions:

 • What are the major theories of social harm?